-- iii. where the module failure being considered is at Referral, or - iv. where the final module mark is less than 40%. - 18.104 A new module registration is required for each Retake. - 18.105 At Retake, each assessment component will be awarded a mark in accordance with the mark scheme stated at Table 5 above.
-No marks achieved in any assessment components previously undertaken will be carried forward. - 18.106 At Retake, the overall module mark will be capped at the pass mark (40 in the case of modules at Level 6, 50 in the case of modules at level 7).
+- iii. where the module failure being considered is at is at first attempt, and - iv. where the final module mark is less than 40%.

+18.105 A new module registration is required for each Retake.

-- 18.107 At Retake, where a student is deferred in one or more of the assessment components, but does not fail any of the assessment components, the student will be deferred in the module pending completion and assessment of the deferred assessment component. - 18.108 Where a module to be Retaken is no longer being offered, the student will be required to undertake an alternative module. - 18.109 It follows from the requirements of 18.93 and 18.103 above that a second attempt will always be undertaken as a Referral, a third attempt will always be undertaken as a Retake, and a fourth attempt will always be undertaken as a Referral. - 18.110 As additional modules taken as part of a study abroad or placement year do not contribute for the purpose of progression requirements and do not contribute to any award calculation (see paragraph 18.123 below), they are not normally required to be retaken.
-However, where such a module is exceptionally retaken, it will not count towards the maximum number of credits that may be taken at that Level (see paragraph 18.87 above).
+- 18.106 At Retake, each assessment component will be awarded a mark in accordance with the mark scheme stated at Table 5 above.
+No marks achieved in any assessment components previously undertaken will be carried forward. - 18.107 At Retake, the overall module mark will be capped at the pass mark (40 in the case of modules at Level 6, 50 in the case of modules at level 7). - 18.108 At Retake, where a student is deferred in one or more of the assessment components, but does not fail any of the assessment components, the student will be deferred in the module pending completion and assessment of the deferred assessment component. - 18.109 Where a module to be Retaken is no longer being offered, the student will be required to undertake an alternative module. - 18.110 It follows from the requirements of 18.94 and 18.104 above that a second attempt will always be undertaken as a Referral, a third attempt will always be undertaken as a Retake, and a fourth attempt will always be undertaken as a Referral. - 18.111 As additional modules taken as part of a study abroad or placement year do not contribute for the purpose of progression requirements and do not contribute to any award calculation (see paragraph 18.124 below), they are not normally required to be retaken.
+However, where such a module is exceptionally retaken, it will not count towards the maximum number of credits that may be taken at that Level (see paragraph 18.88 above).